ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : keepaliveTimeout

 Type:
-: Numeric, with special value `Disabled`
+: Numeric, with special value `Default`

 Default:
-: Disabled
+: Default

 A transport system can request a protocol that supports sending keep alive packets {{keep-alive}}.
 This property specifies the maximum time an idle connection (one for which no transport